yeswehack/ywh2bugtracker/docs/User-Guide.md

 - **Project path**: path of the project on gitlab.com.
   e.g. for the project located at `https://gitlab.com/yeswehack/ywh2bugtracker`, the path is `yeswehack/ywh2bugtracker`.
 - **Verify TLS**: whether to verify if the API server's TLS certificate is valid.
+- **Confidential issues**: whether to mark created issues as confidential.

 #### Jira integration